OeNB Euro Survey

 A survey on the use of the euro in Central, Eastern and Southeastern Europe

 The mission of the OeNB includes the economic analysis of the countries of Central, Eastern and Southeastern Europe (CESEE).

 To this end, the OeNB regularly conducts a survey of private individuals in CESEE: the OeNB Euro Survey collects unique information about (euro) cash holdings, saving behavior and debt, and looks into respondents’ economic opinions, expectations and experiences.

 Currently, the OeNB Euro Survey is conducted in the following ten countries:

 - 6 EU Member States: Bulgaria, the Czech Republic, Croatia, Hungary, Poland, Romania

-- 4 Non-EU Member States: Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Serbia
+- 4 Non-EU Member States: Albania, Bosnia and Herzegovina, North Macedonia, Serbia

 The first survey wave was in fall 2007.
 From 2007 to 2014, surveys were conducted twice a year, in spring and fall.
 In 2015, the survey frequency was reduced to once a year (autumn).